Natural Language Processing (NLP) SEO: Definition, Tactics & Tools

 3. Use an active voice.

-4. Use precise language instead of vague or jargon terms.
+4. Use precise language instead of vague statements or jargon.

 5. Choose strong verbs to convey meaning.